oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 1. Get APISIX Gateway Admin Key

 	You are going to need the Admin Key for the APISIX Gateway to configure the route.
 It is stored in a k8s ConfigMap.
 Run the command and make a note of the admin key.
-The command will return a long YAML document so you need to scroll up to find the Admin Key.
+The command will return a long YAML document, so you need to scroll up to find the Admin Key.

 	```shell
 	<copy>kubectl -n apisix get configmap apisix -o yaml</copy>